vineeshnp/vineeshnp.github.io/aboutme.md

 # Work
 I am a software engineer working at Mercedes Benz Research based out of Stuttgart, Germany.
-I currently work within the Speech Team of Mercedes Benz Operating System - MB.OS.
+I currently work on #heymercedes, the voice assistant for Mercedes Benz cars and vans.
 I have been dealt with complex problem solving algorithms.
-Had hands on experience in building real time computational intensive backend infrastructure.
+Had hands on experience in building real time computational intensive backend.

 {% include_relative technology.md %}